Easy Driver Examples

 }

-This code does basically the same thing as Example 2, but using
+This code does basically the same thing as Example 2, but

-acceleration/deceleration via the AccelStepper library.
+using acceleration/deceleration via the AccelStepper library, and

 Example 4: Running multiple stepper motors